 In Year 12, students who take a programme that is aimed at securing entry to a university may choose to study five or six courses.
-Boys who undertake the CareerLink Programme in Year 12 must study six courses in Year 12.
-Students studying the English + Certificate IV option may study 5 or 6 courses in total, including Private Study.
+Boys who undertake the VET Programme in Year 12 must study six courses in Year 12.